 To obtain the level of performance required from flight structures, thorough knowledge of material limitations, structural stability, structure health and strength considerations are needed.
-Current research in the Department emphasizes the characterization of advanced materials, material and structural stability, computational material/structural design, thermo-mechanical and electro-mechanical interactions, structural dynamics, multiscale modeling, multifunctional structures, morphing structures, aeroelasticity, structural health management and design optimization.
+Current research in the Department emphasizes the characterization of advanced materials, material and structural stability, computational material/structural design, thermo-mechanical and electro-mechanical interactions, structural dynamics, multiscale modeling, multifunctional structures, smart structures, morphing structures, aeroelasticity, structural health management and design optimization.
 This specialization covers theory, computations, experiments and implementation issues, as well as the study of specific cutting edge aerospace vehicles.
 In many cases, new software is being developed to address these issues for future air and space vehicle structures.

 Structures & Materials FACULTY